gnaeus/EntityFramework.CommonTools/README.md

 }
 ```

-If we update such JSON properties the following SQL is generated during `SaveChanges`:
+If we update these Complex Type properties, the following SQL is generated during `SaveChanges`:
 ```sql
 UPDATE Users
 SET AddressJson = '{"City":"Moscow","Street":"Arbat","Building":"10"}',